soterianetworks/spample-standalone/README.md

 ---|---|---
 Welcome | Show Components Usage |
 CIP |  Current User Profile | Data from CIP service
-SP | Current User Profile | SP Spring Security Context Machines | Machine CRUD |
+SP | Machine List | Data from SP service

-# Getting Started
+# Standalone Getting Started

 > First , please ask for a demo user and create the OAuth2 Application for the sample in CIP.
 > For example :